 - Providing a document that is clear and has been proofread prior to submission will facilitate the job of the translator.
 If there are ambiguities or errors, our office will contact you for clarification which may delay the translation.

-APS English-Spanish Glossary of Educational Terms
+APS English-Spanish Glossary of Educational Term

-Our office has compiled a glossary of words and phrases that are used in district documents, as well as in school or district meetings and other functions.
+Our office has available a Spanish glossary with words and phrases that are used in district documents, as well as in school or district meetings and other functions.
 This is not an exhaustive list, but rather a work in progress that is updated and expanded on a regular basis.
 In some instances more than one option is given, while in other cases what is offered is more an explanation than a true equivalent.
 For example, "truancy" has been translated as faltar sin autorización o justificación; ausentismo escolar injustificado.
 We welcome your suggestions of terms to incorporate in the glossary.